yaml#load_file too slow under Psych

 So Psych is taking over three times as long as Syck to load and parse the file.
 Times under Ruby 1.8.7 are comparable to the Syck time shown here.
 So this is a massive slowdown under Ruby 1.9.3.

-#3 Updated by Aaron Patterson almost 2 years ago
+#3 Updated by Aaron Patterson about 2 years ago

 - Status changed from Assigned to Closed